You are currently viewing How to book Torres del Paine Campsites

 • Central OR Chileno (Las Torres)

-There are several variations possible of these hikes, which I will further discuss in upcoming articles about the W-trek and the O-circuit.
+There are several variations possible of these hikes,and you can find more information about these hikes in my articles about the W-trek and the O-circuit.
 For this article, I will use these standard itineraries as examples.

 If you’re hiking the W-trek, you will need to decide whether you prefer to hike from East to West starting at Grey, or from West to East, starting at Central or Chileno.